Self-isolating for at least 7 days is the most important thing to do to prevent transmission to others.

 Please also continue to follow the rules and restrictions that are in place where you live once you finish isolating.

-We advise that you make some time to follow-up with your regular doctor after you have received your medical clearance notice.
+Please make some time to follow-up with your regular doctor after you leave self-isolation.

 Most people who have COVID-19 recover completely within a few weeks.
 This is not the same for everyone.
 Symptoms that are more likely to last beyond a few weeks include:

 It is hard for doctors to predict when symptoms will improve, since this is different for different people.
 Your recovery will depend on your age, your overall health, and how severe your COVID-19 symptoms are.
 Some symptoms, like fatigue, might continue even while others improve or go away.
 You should discuss ongoing or worsening symptoms with your doctor.

 If it has been more than one month since you recovered from COVID-19 you should get tested for COVID-19 if you have symptoms because your immunity may have decreased.
 Unfortunately, people can become unwell with COVID-19 more than once.
 Call your GP about your symptoms – they may order other tests to check for other illnesses.

 If you have not already been vaccinated, you can now receive your COVID-19 vaccination.
 There is no need to delay vaccination if you have fully recovered.

 If you have already had your first COVID-19 vaccine before you were infected, please wait until you have recovered from your illness before you have your second dose.

 Please talk to your doctor if you are unsure about when it is best for you to get vaccinated.

 Public health orders require some people to be vaccinated.
 You can get a temporary medical exemption to COVID-19 vaccination from your GP if needed.